sergunchik/ementas/gav.md

 digested the theory.

 Problems from other textbooks, such as

-- Huybrechts "Complex Geometry",
-- Voisin "Hodge theory and complex geometry",
-- Vakil "The Rising Sea: Foundations of Algebraic Geometry",
-- Liu "Introduction to algebraic and arithmetic geometry",
+Huybrechts's "Complex geometry",
-- Mukai "Introduction to invariants and moduli",
-- Shafarevich "Basic algebraic geometry",
+Voisin's "Hodge theory and complex algebraic geometry", Vakil's "The rising sea: foundations of algebraic geometry", Mukai's "Introduction to invariants and moduli", Shafarevich's "Basic algebraic geometry",
-- Harris "Algebraic geometry: start up course",
+Harris's "Algebraic geometry: start up course",

-and more specialized books as
+Liu's "Algebraic geometry and arithmetic curves", and more specialized books as

-- Beauville "Algebraic surfaces",
-- Mumford "Abelian varieties",
+Mumford's "Abelian varieties",
+Beauville's "Algebraic surfaces",

-based on students' background and intentions, so feel free to suggest your bibliography.
+based on students' background and intentions.
+So feel free to suggest your bibliography.

 Instructors and students will provide some bonus problems from the pool of their favourite.
 E.g.: show or disprove that any algebraic variety is dominated by a product of curves.
 (here variety assumed to be irreducible, and X is said to be dominated by Y if there exists a dominant rational map from Y to X).